civictech-ie/price-register/README.md

 mix phx.server
 ```

 Now you can visit [`localhost:4000`](http://localhost:4000) and it should be working.

-## deployment

-It's deployed at [Render](https://www.render.com) and I'll keep an eye to make sure it can handle the load the API is getting.
-If you're planning on making a ton of requests (eg querying directly from a popular client-side app), you might give me a heads up, or, better yet, set up your own deployment.
-It's very easy...
+It might run a bit hot while it does its initial fetch from the PSRA.

 ## contributing